idaholab/virtual_test_bed/doc/content/microreactors/hpmr_assembly/index.md

-attained in the fuel, and has a value of approximately 1235 K. The heat pipe coupling surfaces achieved some of the lowest temperatures, around 1100 K, but the top reflector averaged a temperature even lower, around 1090 K. Recall the unlike the bottom reflector, it features coupling to heat pipes, hence the lower temperature.
+attained in the fuel, and has a value of approximately 1235 K. The heat pipe coupling surfaces achieved some of the lowest temperatures, around 1100 K, but the top reflector averaged a temperature even lower, around 1090 K. Recall that unlike the bottom reflector, it features coupling to heat pipes, hence the lower temperature.

 !media media/hpmr_assembly/temperature_transient.png